 Details

-- Price: Mid-to-upper range in the Cantwell lineup, reflecting latex costs
+- Price: Mid-to-upper range (latex costs more)

 - Firmness: Medium-firm to firm, depending on thickness and layering

-- Responsiveness: High; the mattress rebounds quickly when you move or change positions
+- Responsiveness: Fast rebound when you move

-- Trial Period: Covered under the 365-day comfort guarantee with adjustment options
+- Trial Period: Covered under the 365-Day Comfort Guarantee with adjustment options

 Review Score